-Firebase Test Lab for Android
+Firebase Test Lab

-Test your app on devices hosted in a Google datacenter.
+Test your app on devices hosted in a Google data center.

-|Test on real devices||Use Test Lab to exercise your app on devices installed and running in a Google data center.
-Test Lab helps you to find issues that only occur on specific device configurations (for example, a Nexus 5 running a specific Android API level and specific locale settings).|
+|Run on real devices||Test Lab exercises your app on devices installed and running in a Google data center, so you can find issues that only occur on specific devices and configurations.|

-|Workflow integration||Test Lab is integrated with Android Studio, the Firebase console, and the gcloud command line.
-You can also use Test Lab with Continuous Integration (CI) systems.|
+|Workflow integration||Test Lab is integrated with the Firebase console, Android Studio, and the gcloud CLI.
+You can also use it with Continuous Integration (CI) systems.|

 How does it work?